Telekom Srbija: 2015–present

 On 6 January 2015, Telekom Srbija acquired a 55.8 percent of shares in the Dunav banka, becoming its majority owner.
 Afterwards, the bank changed its name to "mts banka".

 As of 2016, it is the largest broadband internet provider (45.9% market share) and the second largest cable television provider (25.0% market share) in Serbia.

 In November 2018, Telekom Srbija bought domestic cable operator "Kopernikus Technology" for 190 million euros.
 The transaction made public outrage in Serbia as Kopenikus' market worth at the time of purchase was several times lower than the amount it was purchased for; it was also revealed that major stakeholder in company was a close relative to ruling Serbian Progressive Party officer.
 Month later, Kopernikus' former owner used much of that money for the purchase of B92 and Prva Srpska Televizija, two television networks with national coverage.

 On 6 January 2019, Telekom Srbija acquired domestic cable operators Radijus Vektor and "AVcom", in a transaction worth 120 million euros.

 In July 2019, Telekom Srbija acquired another regional cable operator "Telemark".
 Later in July, Euronews and HD-WIN (majority owned by Telekom Srbija) signed a deal to launch the "Euronews Serbia" news channel.

 Services and business operations

-Telekom Srbija mobile network was established on 9 June 1997.
-The Company launched the provision of mobile services in 1998.
+Telekom Srbija's mobile network was established on 9 June 1997.
+The company launched the provision of mobile services in 1998.
 3G technology and ADSL Internet services were introduced in 2006, multimedia services (IPTV) in 2008.
 Whereas LTE (4G) technology was introduced in 2015.

 At present, Telekom Srbija provides the following services:

 Mobile telephony

-Mobile Telephony of Serbia was founded in June 1997 as the mobile telephone subdivision of Telekom Srbija.
-Mobile Telephony of Serbia started operating in August 1998.
+The Mobile Telephony of Serbia (mts) subdivision was created in June 1997 and started operating in August 1998.